Lanarkshire derby: Albion Rovers vs Hamilton

 Again, due to Coatbridge and Hamilton being only seven miles apart, this match is also considered a derby.
-This match was played as recently as 2 September 2003, when both teams played each other in the league cup at New Douglas Park.
-Hamilton won the match 3–2.
+The most recent match was a league cup group match at Cliftonhill on 25 July 2017.
+The match finished 4-4 and Rovers won the bonus point penalty shoot-out.
 Hamilton also groundshared with Rovers for a brief period while they were homeless from 1994 to 2001.
 Since then, there has been no competitive fixture between the two.
 The two teams were drawn together in the 2020–21 Scottish League Cup group stages, marking the first match between the two since 2003.
 Unfortunately, Rovers were unable to fulfil the tie due to complications stemming from the COVID-19 pandemic, and Hamilton were awarded a 3–0 win.